Paul9834/overcast-maps/README.md

 Public Overcast Network map downloads for Cardinal servers.

 All maps can be downloaded at https://mcresourcepile.github.io/mapstack/overcast?s=cardinal.
+Please check what license each map uses on our [website](https://mcresourcepile.github.io/mapstack/overcast?s=cardinal) before using them on public servers.
+If you wish to use a non-commercial map for commercial purposes, please get in contact with the map authors.

 To include this repository in your [Cardinal server](https://github.com/twizmwazin/CardinalPGM), add the following line to your `repos:` config: